netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/lbvserver_module.rst

       Mode in which the connection failover feature must operate for the virtual server.
 After a failover, established TCP connections and UDP packet flows are kept active and resumed on the secondary appliance.
 Clients remain connected to the same servers.
 Available settings function as follows:

-      \* STATEFUL - The primary appliance shares state information with the secondary appliance, in real time, resulting in some runtime processing overhead.
+      \* \ :literal:`STATEFUL`\  - The primary appliance shares state information with the secondary appliance, in real time, resulting in some runtime processing overhead.

-      \* STATELESS - State information is not shared, and the new primary appliance tries to re-create the packet flow on the basis of the information contained in the packets it receives.
+      \* \ :literal:`STATELESS`\  - State information is not shared, and the new primary appliance tries to re-create the packet flow on the basis of the information contained in the packets it receives.

-      \* DISABLED - Connection failover does not occur.
+      \* \ :literal:`DISABLED`\  - Connection failover does not occur.

       .. rst-class:: ansible-option-line